Loading...

 By their very nature, trees serve to both cleanse and protect the environment from harmful substances and activities as they slowly help to repair the damage foolishly inflicted onto the environment by mankind.
 It is not inaccurate to think of planting a tree as akin to opening a window in a room full of thick dark smoke.

 The woodlands of Ireland are our greatest and most effective natural asset in detoxifying our air and lands.
-Therefore, few things are as crucial to maintaining and improving the health of our environment than planting trees.
+Therefore, few things are as crucial to maintaining and improving the health of our environment as planting trees.

 First and foremost, planting trees helps to slow down and combat the devastating effects of climate change.
 Trees remove carbon dioxide from the air and replace it with clean, pure oxygen.
 Trees absorb carbon and store it within their trunk, branches and leaves in a process known as sequestering.
 As long as a tree lives, and trees can live for many decades and even centuries, the carbon remains trapped within.